signalfx/splunk-otel-collector/deployments/ansible/roles/collector/README.md

   https://github.com/signalfx/splunk-otel-collector/tree/main/instrumentation#configuration-file),
   for the instrumented Java application, e.g. `my.service`.
 By default, the service name is automatically derived from the arguments of the Java executable on the node.
-The specifed service name will be added to the `/usr/lib/splunk-instrumentation/instrumentation.conf` config file on the node, overriding any generated service name. **Note:** The Java application on the node needs to be restarted separately in order for any change to take effect. (**default:** ``)
+The specified service name will be added to the `/usr/lib/splunk-instrumentation/instrumentation.conf` config file on the node, overriding any generated service name. **Note:** The Java application on the node needs to be restarted separately in order for any change to take effect. (**default:** ``)